ovh/docs/pages/bare_metal_cloud/dedicated_servers/firewall_game_ddos/guide.en-gb.md

 - **Valheim**: New protecion engine, added in the 3rd gen. of Bare Metal Game servers (2024 release).

 > [!primary]
-> If you host a bigger service with one of the supported games, but still observe false positives from Anti-DDoS Infrastructure systems, please reach out to our support using the [Help Centre](https://help.ovhcloud.com/csm?id=csm_get_help) with all the details to tune up the application profile.
+> If you host a bigger service with one of the supported games, but still observe false positives from Anti-DDoS Infrastructure systems, please reach out to our support via the [Help Centre](https://help.ovhcloud.com/csm?id=csm_get_help) with all the details to be able to tune up the application profile.
 >

 ### Using Additional IPs with Game dedicated servers